-Use Box Sync or Edit instead of downloading files
+Use Box Drive, Box Sync, or Box Edit instead of downloading files

-To install Box Sync, your computer must have full disk encryption and the firewall turned on, as well as an antivirus software installed.
+To install Box Drive or Box Sync, your computer must have full disk encryption and the firewall turned on, as well as an antivirus software installed.
 Many of these settings should already be set on University computers and can be checked in System Preferences on a Mac or Control Panel on a PC.
-Because Sync creates a copy of the data on your computer, it is important to only use Box Sync on secure devices managed by IT.
+Because Sync creates a copy of the data on your computer, it is important to only use Box Drive or Box Sync on secure devices managed by IT.

 Leverage browser based editing